« View All Saints & Feast Days

 Resources

-What was one of his most significant accomplishments?
+What was one of St. Luke’s most significant accomplishments?

 Perhaps Luke’s most admirable accomplishment was his work as a writer.
 Luke crafted two volumes of writing that present the overall message of Christ and give an accurate historical account of the formative years of Christianity.
 These narratives are the Gospel according to Luke and the Acts of the Apostles.